pundit-community/pundit.js/readme.md

 ## Usage

-In order to use Pundit.js, you can initialize a policy by passing an object of functions, called actions.
+In order to use Pundit.js, you can initialize a policy by setting up an object of functions/methods called actions.
 Actions typically map to permissions or routes in your application.

 **Client-side permissions should not replace a proper authorization system in your backend.**